 Who We Are & What We Do

-Budding Artists seeks to stimulate a more inclusive and creative global society by providing transformative process-focused art experiences to pre-kindergarten children in under-resourced communities.
+Budding Artists seeks to stimulate a more inclusive and creative global society by providing transformative, intergenerational and process-focused art experiences for pre-kindergarten children and their families in under-resourced communities.

-Established in October 2018, Budding Artists was conceptualized between two close friends, Dakota McMahand and Sarah Tanberg, both educators, seeking to create sustainable change in under-resourced communities of color.
+In October 2018, Budding Artists was established by Dakota McMahand-Owens to create sustainable change in under-resourced communities of color.
 Our project objective is to provide free process-based art experiences to children ages 3 -5 to prepare students for successful participation in STEAM (Science, Technology, Engineering, Arts, and Math) programs during elementary school.